kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-02-jetstream-troubleshooting.md

 ---
-title: jetstream backend troubleshooting
+title: JetStream backend troubleshooting
 ---

 ## Symptom

-Events were not received by the consumers
+Events were not received by the consumers.

 ## Remedy